facetframer/orgnav/README.md

 * Filter to tasks that are in progress by searching for INPROGRESS
 * Find a task that you are interested it using `M-j` and `M-k`
 * Look at the ancestors this task with `M-a`
-* Find an interesting ancestor and look at all its descendents with `M-m`
+* Find an interesting ancestor and look at all its descendents with `M-.`

 To get a summary for how to use this library, run `M-x bho-search-root` and press `TAB` for a list of keybindings.
 Using these keybindings is very much encouraged.